 Indoor mold is always a problem that needs fixing until proven otherwise.
 Why are they so intolerable you might ask?
 Apart from making your property look repulsive, they cause an array of structural damage and health issues to both occupants of the building and the building itself.

-- Molds are commonly found in the home in areas such as the basement, the attic, beneath a leaky roof, kitchen, along with leaky plumbing pipes, showers, baths, under the kitchen sink, in the refrigerator, microwave, on your mattress, even in your chimney.
+4. Molds are commonly found in the home in areas such as the basement, the attic, beneath a leaky roof, kitchen, along with leaky plumbing pipes, showers, baths, under the kitchen sink, in the refrigerator, microwave, on your mattress, even in your chimney.
 They are commonly found in these places because of high humidity levels.
 Since molds are water-loving, it is usually seen in houses after a flood.
-In the event of a flood, it is very important that an expert is called upon to check the house so as to prevent a mold problem.
+In the event of a flood, an expert must be called upon to check the house to prevent a mold problem.

 They are notorious for their associated health effects and symptoms.
 Some people are sensitive to molds and such people when around mold can develop symptoms like itchy eyes, runny nose, itchy skin, wheezing, headaches, rashes, tiredness, nasal blockage usually respiratory symptoms.
 Other strong allergic reactions to molds can develop asthma, fever, and have shortness of breath.
 People with a weakened immune system such as cancer patients or people who have just had a recent organ transplant have increased sensitivity to molds and can develop lung inflammations and pneumonia.
 If you notice you have any allergies or reactions due to mold, see your general physician, and get a professional to get rid of the mold.